constellant/dpSlate/source/dpSlateHelp/index.md

 * Technical Reference Manuals
 * Sample Apps

-To accommodate the need to deal with different types of documents, dpSlate allows the document author to control the structure of how the document will be formatted.  dpSlate can have up to three different panels that the author can turn on or off as required by the type of document:
+To accommodate the need to deal with different types of documents, dpSlate allows the document author to control the structure of how the document will be formatted.
+Each dpSlate document can have up to three different panels that the author can turn on or off as required:

 * _Left Hand Panel_ - used for document meta-data such as a title page, document search, and table of contents.

 * _Center Panel_ - used for the contents of the document.

 * _Right Hand Panel_ used for code samples and other technical reference materials.

-This document describes how an engineer or tech writer can use dpSlate to publish technical materials on a developer portal powered by dpEngine.

 ## Document with Left and Right Panel Turned On